eminorhan/gpt-neuro-arch/README.md

-### GPT-neuro: yet another foundation model for neural data
+### Large-scale distributed training of autoregressive generative models on *the Neural Pile*

 This is a copy of `gpt-neuro` on Arch, an HPE Cray EX254n system with 168 GH200 superchips.

----

-`rodent-8B-131k`: pretrained on rodent data
+Currently re-training the following models on this system:

 `primate-8B-131k`: pretrained on primate data

-`rodent-primate-8B-131k`: pretrained on rodent data -> finetuned on primate data

-`text-primate-8B-131k`: pretrained on language -> finetuned on primate data
+`lang-primate-8B-131k`: pretrained on language -> finetuned on primate data

+These models are trained on 36 nodes (144 GPUs) with FSDP2 only.
+The larger GPU memory on GH200 makes it feasible to train the models with 131072 token context length without tensor parallelism (note that this is not possible on MI250X).
+The global batch size is 18.9M tokens per update (144 x 131072).

 ---